davidebianchi03/codebox/README.md

 Codebox consists in four main parts:

 ### 1. A central server with web UI
 This is where you can view, create and manage workspaces.
 The UI provides also an editor for workspace templates and admin tools to manage the server and the connected services.
+The source code is available [here](https://gitlab.com/codebox4073715/codebox), it's also mirrored on github [here](https://github.com/davidebianchi03/codebox).

 ### 2. Runners that host and manage the workspaces
 Here’s where Codebox’s architecture becomes flexible.
 Workspaces are not managed directly from the server.
 Instead, you register runners, each capable of running different type of running one or more workspace types.
 This leads to several benefits including the fact that the workload can be divided between multiple machines.